 But just because the Prince of Peace has purchased my pardon does not mean that His peace is automatically activated in my day to day life.
 While I do have perpetual access to the "peace that passes understanding," living it out takes my ongoing surrender to the authority of the Word and the voice of the Spirit.

 Right now I'm thinking of a beautiful peace lily that sits in the corner of my dining room.
-I purchased it from Sam's this past summer as I had been wanting something to put inside a rather large copper container I had found at an antique store some time prior.
+I purchased it from Sam's this past summer since I had been wanting something to put inside a rather large copper container I had found at an antique store some time prior.
 When I placed the lily inside the container, I was so satisfied with the overall look.

 However, over time, my peace lily became droopy.
 Leaves, once full and vibrant, looked unhealthy, as though life had been sucked out of them.
 Still green were the leaves, and some blooms (now turning brownish in color) were still present, yet it was evident my lily was not living its best existence.